mohdashiqtp/together-mern/README.md

-# together-mern
+# together

-A complete social media app where user can share memories add posts giving likes chat with friends
+Together is a complete social media application built in frontend as React js and Backend as express node js

+app has several feutures like posting  , like , comment

+user profile , chatting through friends